 To optimize message transmission, myelin, a fatty substance, coats the long axonal region of a neuron, speeding up signaling and insulating the axon from extraneous electrical or chemical impulses.
 A breakdown in myelin exposes the axon to misdirected electrical impulses.
 When diverted to unintended neurons, extraneous impulses can have devastating mental and physical consequences.
 Multiple sclerosis is caused by progressive degeneration of myelin.

 Different regions of the brain become heavily myelinated during pre-programmed sensitive periods, which opens up windows of opportunity for developing specific skills or competencies.
 After a region is myelinated, a performance permanence sets in.
 Language-learning is one example.
 Every brain begins life with the capacity to learn any of the 6,000 languages spoken on Earth.
 When a child consistently hears the regular sounds (phonemes) in a given language, neural connections are created in the auditory cortex.
 The “window” for language-learning closes with the onset of puberty.
-Afterward, learning a new language will be more difficult and will typically be accompanied by a noticable accent.
+Afterward, learning a new language will be more difficult and will typically be accompanied by a noticeable accent.

 Pruning the Garden of the Brain